Azure/AgentBaker/e2e/README.md

 go test -timeout 30m -v -run Test_All ./
 ```

-## Package Structure
+## Folder Structure

 The top-level package of the Golang E2E implementation is named `e2e_test` and is entirely separate from all AgentBaker packages.

-The `e2e_test` package has a dependency on subpackage located in the [scenario](scenario/) directory.
-Package `scenario` is where all E2E scenarios are defined, each in their own separate files.
-This package also defines common [types](scenario/types.go) related to scenario and scenario configuration, as well as the hard-coded list of SIG version IDs located in [images.go](scenario/images.go) used for testing different OS distros.
-Package `scenario` also contains the implementation of common cluster selectors and mutators within [clusterconfiguration.go](scenario/clusterconfiguration.go), though each scenario could define their own implementations if needed.
+The `e2e_test` package has a dependency on a few subpackages:

+- [secnario](/scenario): where all E2E scenarios are defined, along with scenario-based cluster selection/configuration
+- [client](client/): implementations of both Kube and Azure clients for interacting with AKS clusters and the Azure cloud respectively
+- [exec](exec/): implementations of functions and types used for executing commands on pods and VMs during testing
+- [validation](validation/): implementations of functions and types used for running both K8s-level and VM-level validation
+- [poll](poll/): implementations of common functions wrapped in polling/retry logic
+- [utils](utils/): implementations of utility functions for both K8s and Azure

-The primary testing function is located in [suite_test.go](suite_test.go), which is run by `go test ...`.
+The entry-point test function is located in [suite_test.go](suite_test.go) and is invoked by `go test ...`.

 ## Scenarios